crkn-rcdr/kivik/README.md

 - `couch-output`: Boolean determining whether the CouchDB image's standard output is streamed to your terminal.
 Default: false.
 - `db`: Specify a particular database to inspect.
 You can use this option multiple times.

+`kivik validate <document> <schema>` validates a JSON document against a JSON schema.
+Documents can be found locally or remotely, and the schema can be specified as either a file or a directory containing a `schema.json` file.

 `kivik deploy` will deploy the design documents to the specified server.
 Options:

 - `server`: Base URL of the server.
 The default is `http://localhost:5984/`.
 You can specify HTTP authentication in the URL; see the example above.